fostroll/rucor_to_conllu/README.md

 ## Usage

 All pipeline is contained rucor_to_conllu.ipynb notebook file.
-Just set the path to the *RuCor* and run.
+Just set the paths to the *RuCor* and *MorDL* models and run.
 Maybe, you'll want also to change some variables in the cell `4`.

 ## License